SHI-Labs/Versatile-Diffusion/README.md

 ## Inference

-We now provide a convenience WebUI ```app.py``` that support all applications.
+We now provide a convenience WebUI ```app.py``` that supports all applications.
 Start the WebUI with the following command:

 ```
 python app.py
 ```

-The WebUI contains these following new features:
+The WebUI contains the following new features:

 - Improved and enhanced Image-Variation
-- New Triple-Context Image Blender (support 2 images with optional masks + text)
+- New Triple-Context Image Blender (support two images with optional masks + text)
-- New Multi-Context Image Blender (support up to 4 images  with optional masks + text)
+- New Multi-Context Image Blender (support up to four images with optional masks + text)

 The following old features have been temporary disables:

-- I2T2I is temporary offline, we are actively seeking a better way of image editing.
+- I2T2I is temporarily offline.
+We are actively seeking a better way of image editing.

 ## Training